León Febres Cordero: Post-presidency

-Febres-Cordero later became the mayor of Guayaquil for two consecutive terms (1992–1996, and 1996–2000.)
+Febres-Cordero later became the mayor of Guayaquil for two consecutive terms (1992–1996 and 1996–2000).
 His time as mayor is widely considered successful as he lifted the city from years of mismanagement, corruption, and paternalist practices by the populist Bucaram family (particularly the administrations of Abdalá Bucaram and his sister Elsa Bucaram).
-Febres-Cordero's policies brought order to the government's administration and finances and brought about a massive infrastructure increase, thus cementing a base for his protégé, Jaime Nebot (also from the Social Christian Party).
+Febres-Cordero's policies brought order to the municipal administration and finances and led to a massive increase in infrastructure, thus laying the groundwork for his protégé, Jaime Nebot (also from the Social Christian Party).
 Nebot turned out to be the main political rival of President Correa (2007–2017), establishing a reputation as an important force in the Ecuadorian politics.

-In 2002 Febres-Cordero ran successfully for a seat in Congress, representing his native province, Guayas, for the 2003–2007 term.
-Despite being a regular absentee due to health issues, he was reelected in 2006, but those same issues forced him to retire shortly before the beginning of the new legislative period early 2007.
+In 2002, Febres-Cordero ran successfully for a seat in Congress, representing his native province, Guayas, for the 2003–2007 term.
+Despite being a regular absentee due to health issues, he was reelected in 2006, but those same issues forced him to retire shortly before the beginning of the new legislative period in early 2007.
 This symbolically marked the end of his political clout over the country.

-That same year, and in what was his last public appearance, he criticized the conformation of a Truth Commission by the new left-wing government of Rafael Correa, who in his 2006 presidential campaign promised to "halt the impunity" of the Febres-Cordero regime.
+That same year, and in what was his last public appearance, he criticized the formation of a Truth Commission by the new left-wing government of Rafael Correa, who in his 2006 presidential campaign promised to "halt the impunity" of the Febres-Cordero regime.
 The latter said that the body was a persecution tool of the new government, denounced an alleged leftist bias (as a former AVC member was among the commissioners) and accused it of being "inquisitorial."